emad-elsaid/xlog/README.md

 ## Plugins

-there are no plugins for teh system now, i will keep system very simple and stable and all other features will be plugins.
+there are no plugins for the system now, i will keep system very simple and stable and all other features will be plugins.

 ## Plugins TODO